THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Follower Skills that Translate Well to Leadership

-Like great leaders, great followers share characteristics that set them apart from others.
+Like great leaders, great followers share characteristics that set them apart.
 Good followers:

 - Know their roles.
-Good followers understand that regardless of position, everyone has a leader.
+Good followers understand that everyone has a leader regardless of position.
 While some people detest any trace of authority, good followers embrace their roles in the leader-follower ecosystem.

 - Take orders.
-Taking orders is an act of obedience.
-As such, it may not be a politically correct concept.
-It is, however, an essential component of the leader-follower dynamic.
-Leaders who can’t take orders should never give orders to others.
+Orders are an act of obedience, and as such, they may not be politically correct.
+However, they are an essential component of the leader-follower dynamic.
+Leaders who can’t take orders should never give them to others.

 - Are loyal.
 Great followers understand they form a team with their leader.
 They are on the same side of the proverbial barricade.
-They don’t speak ill of their leaders even though they may disagree with them.
+They don’t speak ill of their leaders even though they may disagree.

 - Take pleasure in serving.
 Being a productive member of an effective team requires followers to be observant.
-Good followers notice ways they can help common causes and take action without being asked.
+Good followers notice ways to help common causes and take action without being asked.
 Leadership coaching professionals know this trait is indispensable for servant leadership.

 - Are humble.
 A good follower understands the notion of “team effort” and does not look to claim credit at every opportunity.
 Humility is a trait intelligent leaders need as well.
-They accept responsibility for failures and make it clear the team is the entity responsible for success.
+They accept responsibility for failures and make it clear that the team is responsible for success.

 Leading by example is a hallmark of intelligent leadership.